Skip to main content

 • billing_entitlement_balances

-Result: the company can immediately spend entitlements.
+Result: The company can immediately spend their entitlements.

 Why the posting record is important